nurfarez/Customer_Segmentation/README.md

 comparison plot of education vs term_deposit_subscribed
 ![comparison_chart_education](https://user-images.githubusercontent.com/109565405/180430789-d6971614-edfe-4ba3-94e0-3a92b4362132.png)

-We can conclude that married couple tends to have higher chance of no putting deposit in banks maybe due to many life commitments or low education level.
+We can conclude that married couple tends to have higher chance of putting deposit in banks maybe they have higher education ,secondary level.
-While,clients who have secondary education have higher possibilties in put deposit in banks.

 - Data Cleaning
 There are Nan values and were treat with KNNImputer,  no duplicates data and no outliers removed due to the data conditions.